Temporal discretization

-Temporal discretization is a mathematical technique applied to transient problems that occur in the fields of applied physics and engineering.
+In applied physics and engineering, temporal discretization is a mathematical technique for solving transient problems, such as flow problems.

-Transient problems are often solved by conducting simulations using computer-aided engineering (CAE) packages, which require discretizing the governing equations in both space and time.
-Such problems are unsteady (e.g. flow problems), and therefore require solutions in which position varies as a function of time.
-Temporal discretization involves the integration of every term in different equations over a time step ($\Delta t$).
+Transient problems are often solved using computer-aided engineering (CAE) simulations, which require discretizing the governing equations in both space and time.
+Temporal discretization involves the integration of every term in various equations over a time step ($\Delta t$).

 The spatial domain can be discretized to produce a semi-discrete form:

-If the discretization is done using backward differences, the first-order temporal discretization is given as: